slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 The problem we experienced with compiling `kube-runtime` to WASM is that it depends on `tokio::time::DelayQueue`, a queue that yields components up to a specified deadline. `DelayQueue` uses the `Future` type called `Delay` to effectively implement delays.
 The problem with this `Delay` is that it's implemented using the internal ticker of the Tokio async task executor `Runtime`, which we don't use inside WASM modules.

-In order to fix this issue, we had to fork the implementation of `tokio::time::DelayQueue` and reimplement the `Delay` type using the `delay` ABI showed previously:
+In order to fix this issue, we had to fork the implementation of `tokio::time::DelayQueue` and reimplement the `Delay` type using the `delay` ABI shown previously:

 ```rust
 pub struct Delay {